-The responsibility and requirement for repair and maintenance of premises and all plant and equipment put to use in the company is clearly set out in the Health and Safety at Work etc Act 1974.
+The responsibility and requirement for repair and maintenance of premises and all plant and equipment put to use in a business is clearly set out in the Health and Safety at Work etc. Act 1974 and the Provision and Use of Work Equipment Regulations 1998.